 Although most of the characters in Curse of the Moon have clear Castlevania analogues (Belmont, Belnades, and Alucard), Zangetsu doesn't easily fit that same mold.
 Considering there are four characters in Curse, one would have assumed that Zangetsu would have filled the Grant role (if we're comparing to Castlevania III), yet Zangetsu is his own, very different character.

 Really, as a sword-wielder with demonic powers (activated via scrolls), the best analogue for Zangetsu is Getsu Fuma, star of Getsu Fuma Den (a Castlevania-adjacent series by Konami), a demon-hunting sword-wielder who travels through Hell.
 Zangetsu has a name similar to Getsu, and his stage (as a villain) is even very Hell-like, much like the setting for Getsu Fuma's game.

-In a nice nod towards the Castlevania series, the lead into Zangetsu's final chamber see the player decend a long stair case, not unlike the long staircase players would traditionally climb upwards into Dracula's Keep.
+In a nice nod towards the Castlevania series, the lead up into Zangetsu's final chamber sees the player descend a long staircase, not unlike the long staircases players would traditionally climb upwards into Dracula's Keep.

 As a villain, Zangetsu was less of a Dracula from Castlevania (although he does have a spiffy throne in his hell dimension, and he does get to throw his goblet to the ground like Lord Tepes) than the Grim Reaper.
 Once you initiate battle, Zangetsu's sword grows into a giant scythe and he starts flying around the room, slashing at you and throwing huge, magical blasts.
 He's a quick warrior, able to cause successive hits of damage to unsuspecting players.
 Taking him down will require quick wits and good memorization, but even then expect to take a ton of damage before it's all said and done.